The greatest gift my father gave me: a love that runs deep

 To get grounded in my body.

 And stay connected to my heart.
+My intuition.

 Nature helps me to refocus.

 Away from my worries about the future, or regrets about the past.
-And instead to focus on the here and now.

-On the simple things.
 The birds, the trees, the earth, the water.

-On this very moment.
+On this present moment.

 And to appreciate the beauty and wonder of it all.